mooxphp/moox/SECURITY.md

 ## Reporting a Vulnerability

-If you spot a potential vulnerability, please use GitHub's Security Report feature or send an email to dev@tallui.io.
+If you spot a potential vulnerability, please go to https://github.com/usetall/tallui/security/advisories and click on the ```Report a vulnerability```-Button or send an email to dev@tallui.io.

 Please do not create a GitHub issue for security vulnerabilities.
 This could allow potential attackers to exploit the vulnerability and cause damage before we've had a chance to patch it.